UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsection{UEFIDumpAnalysis}

-After confirming the ability to obtain a memory snapshot, we proceeded with the evaluation of \textit{UEFIDumpAnalysis}.
-We executed the attacks in the virtual setup, where we could freely implement the attack scenarios, as described in the following sections.
-We introduced various attack scenarios through malicious DXE drivers, each assigned a unique GUID to prevent conflicts with existing system components.
-After executing each attack, we obtained memory snapshots with the DXE driver version of the \textit{UefiMemDump} and ran the detection modules of the \texttt{UEFIDumpAnalysis} offline.
+After demonstrating the ability to obtain a memory snapshot, we proceeded with the evaluation of \textit{UEFIDumpAnalysis}.
+We executed the attacks in the virtual setup, where we could freely implement the attack scenarios as described in the subsections that follow.
+We introduced various attack scenarios using malicious DXE drivers, each assigned a unique GUID to prevent conflicts with existing system components.
+After executing each attack, we obtained memory snapshots with the DXE driver version of the \textit{UEFIMemDump} and ran the detection modules of the \texttt{UEFIDumpAnalysis} offline.